borkweb/BootstrapMediaWiki/README.md

 ### Short Title
 If you want a shorter title to appear in your navbar, you can add <code>$wgSitenameshort = 'Short Name';</code> to your LocalSettings.php file.

+### Custom CSS
+If you want a custom CSS file for overrides or site-specific features, you can declare <code>$wgSiteCSS = 'bootstrap-mediawiki/custom.css'</code>

+### Custom JS
+If you want a custom JS file for overrides or site-specific features, you can declare <code>$wgSiteJS = 'bootstrap-mediawiki/custom.js'</code>